 ---|---|

-Case against Boris | Investigators used IMSI-catchers during physical surveillance operations to find the phone numbers of people Boris was meeting with — and then identified those people by asking mobile network operators for the names corresponding to the phone numbers[3]. |
+Case against Boris | Investigators used IMSI-catchers during physical surveillance operations to identify the phone numbers of people Boris was meeting with — and then identified those people by asking mobile network operators for the names corresponding to the phone numbers[3]. |

 Bure criminal association case | Investigators used IMSI-catchers to identify the phone numbers of people who lived in places associated with the struggle against Cigéo or who participated in demonstrations[5]. |